Famous for sturdy striped leaves, wide varieties of Sansevieria offer medicinal properties and have traditionally been used in some regions.

-Black Gold gets itself as one of the top-ranking varieties among the Sansevieria family and grows up anywhere between 2 inches and 3 inches feet tall and spread in 18 inches.
+Black Gold is a top-ranking variety that grows up between 2 and 3 inches tall with a spread of 18 inches.

-Sansevieria Canaliculata represents a stemless succulent that grows up to 3 feet tall in patches from a creeping rhizome.
+Sansevieria Canaliculata is a stemless succulent that grows up to 3 feet tall in patches from a creeping rhizome.

-They also produce pale greenish-pink bud and white-tinged green flowers featuring tubes the size of 2.5 cm long.
+They also produce pale greenish-pink buds and white-tinged green flowers featuring tubes size 2.5 cm long.

 Canaliculata develops inflorescences from the rhizome ranging from 5-16 cm long to 3-4 mm thick at the base.

-Coming from an unknown parentage, Savsevieria Cleopatra is a slow-growing succulent.
-It adds to your perfect ornamental plant with its rosette resemblance and intricate foliage pattern.
+Sansevieria Cleopatra is a slow-growing succulent that adds ornamental value with a rosette and intricate foliage pattern.

 This hybrid plant portrays a pale and deep green color combination on the leaves outlined with yellowish edges.

-You can keep these varieties for 5 to 10 years and even longer if given the right growing conditions.
+You can keep these varieties for 5-10 years and even longer if given the right growing conditions.